Health & Wellness

 What if my dog isn’t drinking water?

 Just as a dog might drink more water in some ordinary situations, a dog might drink less if the weather cools down or they’re not as active as usual.
 If you’ve switched from dry to fresh food, or you’re feeding water-rich treats like fresh fruit, that may have an impact on how much they’re drinking in a day.
-But if you notice that your pup has stopped drinking for no apparent reason, you should try to figure out why.
+But if you notice that your dog has stopped drinking for no apparent reason, you should try to figure out why.
 It’s possible that their bowl should be refilled with new water or cleaned.
 If the dog’s water supply or bowl has changed recently, try mixing it up—there may be something about the water itself or the vessel that they don’t like.
 Dogs with dental disease can become sensitive to hot and cold sensitivities, which could cause them to balk at cold water.

 If they don’t want to drink, remember that dogs have an excellent sense of smell and may be able to perceive a problem with the water that is not evident to you.
 If your dog won’t drink and you’ve exhausted immediate options like giving them fresh water, contact your vet right away—their behavior could be related to an injury or illness, and it’s important that you address it now so that they can get the fluids they need.